Shaumik-Ashraf/APCS_Final_Project/README.md

 - code packaged into gameitems, gameutils, gamechars, and gamearea

 ##TODO
-- Get proposal approval
-- UML submission
-- INTEGRATE CODE
-- Complete interfaces (water, wood, sky)
-- Complete other classes (Mage, Archer)
-- Update devlog
-- Create different classes of Monsters similarly to how there are different jobs and elements for the player.
-(01/15) Total: 3-6 hours
+-Create Monster class which constructs Characters with stats based on player level.
+(01/19) -Create different classes of Monsters similarly to how there are different jobs and elements for the player.
+(01/19) Total: 1-10 hours
-- Integrate Inventory and Item class into gChar.
-(01/16) Total: 3-4 hours
-- Implement item functionality in battle and character stats.(01/16) Total: 3-4 hours
-- Allow the user to access attacks and items via hotkeys.
-(01/17) Total : 1-2 hours
-- Implement Area into main method.
-(01/18) Total:4-6 hours
-- Create various dungeons and towns in the Area array.
-(01/18) Total: 3-5 hours
-- Implement saving.
-(01/18) Total: 6-8 hours
-- Expand on player choice by adding more classes and elements.
-(01/19) Total: 1-2 hours
-- Add a shop in Town in which players can buy and sell items.
-(01/20) Total: 3-4 hours
-- Robustify game dialogue.
-(01/20) Total: 1-2 hours
+-Implement Area into main method.
+Events spawn based on area.
+TOWNS!
+(01/19) Total:1-5 hours -Expand on choice by adding more items (1/19) Total: 3-4 hrs -Expand on player choice by adding more classes and elements.
+(01/20) Total: 1-5 hours -Robustify game dialogue.
+(01/20) Total: 8-12 hours -Allow the user to access attacks and items via hotkeys.
+(01/21) Total : 3-5 hours -Implement saving.
+(01/22) Total: 3-4 hours
-- Implement multiplayer functionality.
-(01/22) Total:6-18 hours
+-Implement multiplayer functionality.
+(01/30) Total: 50-75 hours

 ##Later Additions
 - Saving